Statue of Liberty Island & Ellis Island Tour with Audioguide

 Visit the amazing Statue of Liberty, one of the most popular tourist spots in the United States of America.
-With this New York Reserve ticket you can have exclusive access to the Liberty Island and the Ellis Island grounds, along with an audio guide, which will make your visit even more insightful.
-Enjoy priority entry while boarding the boat, letting you save a lot of your precious time.
+With this New York Reserve ticket, you get exclusive access to Liberty Island and the Ellis Island grounds, along with an insightful audio guide.
+Enjoy priority entry while boarding the boat, which will save a lot of your precious time.

 - A guided tour of the iconic Statue of Liberty

-- A self-guided tour headset will be provided if you purchase the Reserve Ticket.
+- A self-guided tour headset will be provided along with the Reserve Ticket

 Why You Shouldn’t Miss This

-Feel free to network with all the new people you meet on your boat.
-You will be taken to the Ellis Island that is located in upper New York City Bay.
-The museum there will take you straight back to the 19th century; an age where immigrants continuously filtered into the States, becoming a vital part of the fabric of the country and its economy.
+The ferry will take you to Ellis Island, which is located in upper New York City Bay.
+The Ellis Island Immigration Museum showcases the first immigrants to the country, dating all the way back to the 19th century - an age where immigrants continuously filtered into the States, becoming a vital part of the fabric of the country and its economy.

 - Air-conditioned cabins